 In general, all sites were dominated by similar taxa, despite the summer low flow conditions.
-Only subtle changes in abundance were noted, reflecting a change in periphyton biomass and site specific habitat conditions, although there was little impact on the SQMCl_S scores, with a trend of increasing SQMCl_S in a downstream direction, and all downstream sites recording an SQMCl_S score significantly higher than that recorded upstream of the weir.
-This is in contrast to most previous surveys, which tended to record the SQMCl_S scores reducing gradually in a downstream direction.
+Only subtle changes in abundance were noted, reflecting a change in periphyton biomass and site specific habitat conditions, although there was little impact on the SQMClS scores, with a trend of increasing SQMClS in a downstream direction, and all downstream sites recording an SQMClS score higher than that recorded upstream of the weir.
+This is in contrast to most previous surveys, which tended to record the SQMClS scores reducing gradually in a downstream direction.
 All sites contained moderate proportions of 'sensitive' taxa, and the communities downstream of the abstraction weir were more generally dominated by these 'sensitive' taxa, which was in contrast to most previous survey results, which usually found 'tolerant' taxa to be generally dominant.
-Overall, the SQMCl_S scores at these downstream sites were all close to the maximum scores recorded for these sites.
+Overall, the SQMClS scores at these downstream sites were similar to or above historical median scores recorded for these sites.

 The presence of a number of 'highly sensitive' taxa at all sites indicated generally good preceding physicochemical water quality, although individual abundances within these taxa tended to vary across sites.
 Deleatidium mayflies, considered 'highly sensitive', were well represented at all sites.
-MCI scores indicated that the stream communities were of good 'health', while the SQMCI_S scores were representative of excellent water quality (Stark& Maxted, 2007), especially when compared to their respective medians.
+MCI scores indicated that the stream communities were of good or fair 'health', while the SQMCIS scores were representative of fair or good water quality also (Stark & Maxted, 2007).
+All MCI scores were similar to respective medians, while SQMCIS scores were similar to or significantly higher than their respective medians.
 This is an encouraging result, as the higher temperatures usually experienced in the residual flow reach, would be expected to reduce these scores.
-However, the spring-like weather conditions that preceded this survey suppressed water temperatures, with then not exceeding 24°C in the month prior to this survey.

-Since the new residual flow has been operating, some improvement in communities have been observed particularly at site 5, 1.7 km downstream of the weir, where MCI values have generally been above the historical median.
+Since the new residual flow has been operating, some improvement in communities have been observed particularly at site 5, 1.7 km downstream of the weir, where MCl values have generally been above the historical median.
 The habitat at this site prior to the establishment of the new residual flow was generally poor due to smothering by iron oxide deposits, which has been significantly reduced since the new residual flow has been implemented.
-This result was repeated in the current survey, with the MCI score at site 5 being ten units higher than the median, and the SQMCI_S score a statistically significant 3.0 units higher than the median.
+This result was repeated in the current survey, with the MCl score at site 5 being a non-significant seven units lower than the median, and the SQMClS score a statistically significant 1.1 units higher than the median.
 The overall improvement in macroinvertebrate communities at this site is likely to have been a direct result of the increased residual flow, although there also appears to be a general overall improvement in the catchment, as demonstrated at site 2, upstream of the affected reach.
-However, elevated water temperatures and more dense periphyton cover have affected macroinvertebrate communities of the residual flow reach in more recent summer surveys.
+However, as in previous summer surveys, elevated water temperatures and more dense periphyton cover have affected macroinvertebrate communities of the residual flow reach.

 When the results for each site are compared over time, it is clear that the control site (site 2) is more stable in both taxa number and MCI score than recorded at the three downstream sites.
-This reflects the 'buffering' effect of the higher flow upstream, which protects the community from extremes such as elevated temperatures.
+This reflects the 'buffering'

+effect of the higher flow upstream, which protects the community from extremes such as elevated temperatures.
 The reduced flow downstream of the weir does not provide as great a buffer and therefore there is more variation in the macroinvertebrate communities recorded at sites in the residual flow reach.